 The State of Missouri’s Sunshine Law deals with the public’s access to government meetings, records, votes, actions and deliberations of public governmental bodies.
 The City Clerk is the custodian of records for the City of Republic.

 For more information about Missouri’s Sunshine Law, please refer to the sunshine law's website.

 Requests for records are processed through the City Clerk’s office.
 The City Clerk will respond to requests for records within three business days after a request has been received.
 A request can be made online through our Records Request Portal.
-In order to assure the fulfilling of your request, all requests for records must be submitted on this form.
+We recommend requesting records in writing to ensure all documents requested are received.
 There are minimal charges for these requests as allowed by the Missouri Sunshine Law.